Ground rule study progress

 If you didn’t obtain at least 60% of the credits you registered for, but you did pass at least one course, you will receive binding conditions when you re-enroll for the same study programme the next academic year.

-Example: You register for 60 ECTS credits in academic year 2021-2022.
-At the end of this year, you pass only 30 credits (study efficiency < 60%).
-You are subjected to binding conditions in academic year 2022-2023 upon re-enrolment for the same study programme.
+Example: You register for 60 ECTS credits.
+At the end of the academic year, you pass only 30 credits (study efficiency < 60%).
+You will be subjected to binding conditions upon re-enrolment for the same study programme.

 Please note: If you did not pass any course (study efficiency = 0%), your re-enrolment for the same study programme will be refused.